Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousChild/rescueBreathingChild.md

 - If this doesn't work, try yelling once or twice at them to see if that will rouse them.
 Yell phrases such as "Hey!" or "Hello!" to see if they wakes up.

-# STEP 3: CHECK FOR BREATHING AND CONSCIOUSNESS
+## CHECK FOR BREATHING AND CONSCIOUSNESS

 ![Alt text](/Images/ChildRescueBreathing/childRescueBreathing3.jpg)